The perfect campsite.

 The perfect campsite is not something merely utilitarian to provide the best weather protection or a place to follow appropriate wilderness guidelines.

-Those items are important and should be learned.
+Those items are essential and should be learned

 But the perfect campsite is something more than that.